bruvv/LILYGO-T-Higrow-Esphome/static/index.md

 # How to calibrate the lilygo T-HiGrow wifi plant sensor

-First make sure you can flash your current sensor, otherwise you cannot continu.
+First make sure you can flash your current sensor, otherwise you cannot continue.
 Start with opening the `plantsensors.yaml` file to change some settings.

 Find the following comments:

 `# comment when calibrating`

-Place a comment infront of that line.
+Place a comment in front of that line.
 For example:

 `unit_of_measurement: '%' # comment for calibration`